-Reporting to either Head of HSEQS / Senior HSE Manager, Environmental Managers are part of a divisional HSES team responsible for ensuring effective implementation of the EMS.
+Reporting to the Head of Sustainability, Environmental Managers are part of a divisional HSES team responsible for ensuring effective implementation of the EMS.
 As a technical specialist they provide support, guidance and training.

 The responsibilities of an Environmental Manager / Advisor are to: